cfengine/documentation/reference/components/cf-serverd.markdown

     allowlegacyconnects =>  { "192.168.1.0/24", "192.168.2.123" }
 ```

-Absence of this attribute means that connections from all hosts are accepted.
+Absence of this attribute means that connections from all hosts are accepted,
+for compatibility with pre-3.6 CFEngine versions.

 [%CFEngine_promise_attribute()%]

 **See also:** [`protocol_version`][Components and Common Control#protocol_version]

 ### allowciphers

-**Description:** List of ciphers the server accepts for **incoming** connections.
+**Description:** List of TLS ciphers the server accepts for **incoming** connections.
 For a list of possible ciphers, see man page for "openssl ciphers".

 [%CFEngine_promise_attribute(AES256-GCM-SHA384:AES256-SHA)%]